 Definitions

-• Equity: Equity involves ensuring fairness and justice in the distribution of resources, opportunities, and outcomes.
+- Equity: Equity involves ensuring fairness and justice in distributing resources, opportunities, and outcomes.
 It recognizes that different individuals may require different levels of support to achieve equal access and opportunities.

-• Inclusion: Inclusion is the act of creating an environment where all individuals feel valued, respected, and empowered to fully participate and contribute.
+- Inclusion: Inclusion creates an environment where all individuals feel valued, respected, and empowered to participate and contribute fully.
 It involves actively embracing and leveraging diversity training to foster collaboration, innovation, and productivity.

 Background Overview